gbmhunter/blog/content/electronics/components/power-regulators/switch-mode-power-supplies-smps/control-methodologies/_index.md

 ## Voltage Mode Control

-_Voltage mode control_ uses a scaled version of the output voltage (e.g. resistor divider) as the feedback.
+_Voltage mode control_ (a.k.a. duty-cycle control[^ti-slva636-feedback-loop-analysis-current-mode-boost-converter]) uses a scaled version of the output voltage (e.g. resistor divider) as the feedback.

 One big disadvantage of voltage mode control is that the SMPS can only respond to changes once it senses a error in the output voltage and propagates through the entire feedback path.
 This can lead an unacceptably slow response in systems with fast transients[^ti-sboa187e-current-mode-control].